Lilla-Kavecsanszki/order-easy/README.md

 -	English speaking
 -	Works with any types of stock
--	Need to order stocks
+-	Needs to order stocks
 -	Individuals, or companies

 Visitors of this app search for: